-Essential Personal Life Skills As a Routine Part of K-12 Education
+Essential Personal Life Skills Should Be a Routine Part of K-12 Education

 A two-pillar approach to education is needed now more than ever before.